Is the US a bigger oil importer or exporter?

 Crude oil is a fossil fuel that can be refined into petroleum products such as jet fuel and gasoline.
 The US used to consistently import more petroleum and crude oil than it exported.
 But exports exceeded imports starting in October 2019.
 It’s been a net exporter in all but seven months since then.

-US imports and exports of crude oil and petroleum products in barrels, January 1981–October 2025
+US imports and exports of crude oil and petroleum products in barrels, January 1981–March 2026

-Crude oil comprised 78% of US imports, and petroleum products were the largest export, at 62% in 2024.
+Crude oil comprised 78% of US imports in the category, while other petroleum products were the largest export, at 63% in 2025.

 Who gets US petroleum exports?